-You and I may feel far removed from what is happening in St. Louis, but there are ways we can follow what’s happening and support those doing the work.
+While you may feel far removed from what is happening in Minneapolis, there are ways we can follow what’s happening and support those doing the work.

 Begin with prayer

-There are many people involved in the 2019 General Conference Special Session.
+There are many people involved in the 2020 General Conference.
 Lift them up in prayer beginning today.

 Pray for your delegates.
 Your annual conference has elected delegates, half who are clergy and half who are laypeople.
-Pray for them by name (all delegates are listed by region in this document beginning on page 73).
-Then pray for the rest of the delegates coming to St. Louis from all over the world to make these important decisions for the church.
+Pray for them by name (all delegates are listed here).
+Then pray for the rest of the delegates coming to Minneapolis from all over the world to make these important decisions for the church.

 Pray for support staff.
 Holding a General Conference takes the work of many behind-the-scenes people.
 Lift them up in prayer as well.
 There are long, tiring days ahead for them.
 Pray for the Holy Spirit to grant them strength.